DigitalState/Authentication/documentation/third_party_login.md

 Generally, a third-party login screen will be presented, followed by a grant screen, to eventually be redirected back to the [configured portal oAuth url](../references/configurations.md).

-A one-time usage code is passed, if the login was successful.
+A one-time usage code is passed along, if the login was successful.
 This code can then be used to obtain a JWT token from the Authentication microservice.

 #### Request